judka-uriel/uriel-book/uriel_en.md

 composing the prayerbook — they embedded all the right words into the prayers.
 Both the blessings and the prayers are pleasant to read: everything is to the point, everything as it should be.
 Only in some of them have various problems accumulated.
-Let's examine them in more detail.
+Let us examine them in more detail.

 <!-- The morning prayer begins with the words *modeh/modah ani*, which were
 composed by Rabbi Moshe ben Machir at the end of the 16th century and brought in